nickeubank/ds4humans/_build/html/_sources/30_questions/05_positive_v_normative.md

 And that's what makes a Normative Question different from a Positive Question: Positive Questions ask you to measure the world, while Normative Questions ask you to decide on the *relative values* of different outcomes.

 Does that mean not all Normative Questions are ethical questions, like you may see written around the internet?
 Well...
 I think a moral philosopher would probably argue that how we assign value to different things (which is how we decide what we *should* or *ought* to do) is at the root of all moral and ethical systems.
 Consequently, this is probably more a matter of semantics than substance — all Normative Questions require weighing choices and assigning value to different outcomes.
-A philosopher would probably say that does make them all ethical, while a layperson may not.
+A philosopher would probably say that does make them all ethical, while a layperson might not.

 ### Trade-Offs, Decisions, Positive Questions, and Normative Questions